juseong-kim/nrf-zephyr/README.md

-# Lab 07: Zephyr Devicetree, GPIO & Callbacks + Lab 08: Zephyr Timers
+# Lab 07: Zephyr Devicetree, GPIO & Callbacks + Lab 08: Zephyr Timers + Lab 09: Zephyr ADC
 BME590L Medical Electrical Equipment
 Juseong (Joe) Kim
+Version: ADC

 ## Status
-Fully functional.
+Voltage readings inaccurate.
-All four buttons are prone to switch bouncing (i.e. single press is registered as two presses).
+Buttons are prone to switch bouncing (i.e. single press is registered as two presses).

 ## Remaining Questions
 1. Can callback functions and timer functions return an error code (int)?
+1. How to log float values?

 ## Lab 07 Questions
 ### What is the difference in configuring a GPIO LED pin to be GPIO ACTIVE LOW vs GPIO ACTIVE HIGH?